Characterising memory in quantum channel discrimination via constrained separability problems: Multi-copy channel discrimination with memory constraints and the role of classical memory

 In the last subsection, we saw in Remark \ref{prop:clock-shift:no_go} how the discrimination success decayed for clock-shift operators and rising dimensions in the completely memory-less scenario.
 On the other extreme, by allowing for classical memory, a perfect discrimination is possible in all dimensions.

-\begin{Theorem} The clock-shift-unitaries, see Definition~\ref{def:important_channels}, can be perfectly discriminated $\{X_d^i Z_d^j\}_{i,j=0}^{d-1}$ with a two-copy adaptive tester without quantum memory but with classical memory. \end{Theorem} \begin{proof} We explicitly explain the strategy.
+\begin{Theorem} The clock-shift-unitaries $\{X_d^i Z_d^j\}_{i,j=0}^{d-1}$, see Definition~\ref{def:important_channels}, can be perfectly discriminated with a two-copy adaptive tester without quantum memory but with classical memory. \end{Theorem} \begin{proof} We explicitly explain the strategy.
 First, the state $\rho= \ketbra{0}{0}$ is prepared.
 Since $Z_d^j$ leaves $\rho$ invariant for all $j$, the unitary channel with the unitary $X_d^i Z_d^j$ transforms $\rho$ into the state $\ketbra{i}{i}$ and $i$ is deterministically measured in a computational basis measurement.
 Let now $\ket{\psi_{i}} := \sum_{j=0}^{d-1} \omega^{i\cdot j} \ket{j}$ be the Fourier basis.
 Independent of the first measurement outcome, in the second run one prepares $\Tilde{\rho} = \ketbra{\psi_0}{\psi_0}$ so that $X_d^i Z_d^j \ket{\psi_0} = \frac{\omega^{-i}}{\sqrt{d}} \ket{\psi_j}$ which deterministically leads to the outcome $j$ in a Fourier basis measurement.
-By classically memorizing the first measurement result $i$ all the $d^2$ clock-shift operators can hence be distinguished. \end{proof} The statement of Theorem~\ref{prop:perfect_clock_shift_discr} demonstrates how subtle the advantage of memory usage in quantum information processing, especially for the problem of channel discrimination, is.
+By classically memorising the first measurement result $i$, all the $d^2$ clock-shift operators can hence be distinguished. \end{proof} The statement of Theorem~\ref{prop:perfect_clock_shift_discr} demonstrates how subtle the advantage of memory usage in quantum information processing, especially for the problem of channel discrimination, is.
+We see that the amount of classical memory, quantified by $L$, may play an important role for the optimal discrimination success.
+In view of Theorem \ref{prop:adpt_gen_bound}, there are instances in which a sufficient amount of classical memory can compensate a lack of quantum memory quantified by the environment dimensions $d_{\rm E_{1}}$ and $d_{\rm E_{2}}$.
 This demands for finding methods to efficiently characterise those memory restrictions.

 Similar to single-copy testers, memory restricted adaptive testers admit a description in terms of constrained separable states.